Low Airspeed Sensor

 - no Air Data Computer (ADC) required

 The LAS can be optimized for custom speed ranges, reduced in size and weight, and ruggedized for certain environments.
-At this time, the LAS is undergoing testing and flight qualification.
-It will be ready for production and sale after full flight qualification.
+At this time, the LAS is undergoing research testing.

 Here are a few other applications of the LAS:

 - Unmanned Combat Armed Rotorcraft (UCAR) Air Data System

 - Unmanned Combat Aerial Vehicle (UAV) Air Data System

 - High Altitude Long Endurance (HALE) Vehicle Air Data System